bjornborg/opticalflow/README.md

 ## Running the estimators
-The benchmark results will output three things(.flo files, colored flo images and time.csv files) in the results folder located where the data set is (for example in data/results).
+The benchmark results will have three outputs (.flo files, colored flo images and time.csv files) in the results folder located where the data set is (for example in data/results).
 For example:
 ```sh
 # Running lucas kanade OF algorithm on the example data
 docker run --privileged -v ${PWD}/data:/data bjornborg/lucas-kanade 1